RubberDuckEng/safe_wren/README.md

 * Maps/map lookup, but requires object allocation
 * "construct" keyword, missing function declarations.

 ## Future bugs
 * Push/Pop of scopes does not work with Result pattern.
 * Fn is defined twice once in code and once in wren_core.wren
 * Object/Class are not set as global variables?
+* call_runtime_error is seeing Fn as this rather than Bool, why?

 ### Leads to pursue
 * Making InputManager an Iterator, could make easier the "skip until" pattern?